Lansoprazole/amoxicillin/clarithromycin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- There are many other drugs that can interact with this combination of medicines.
+- There are many other drugs that can interact with Prevpac®.
 Make sure your doctor knows about all other medicines you are using.
+Some of the medicines that can interact include:

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have kidney disease or diabetes.
-Tell your doctor if you are allergic to cephalosporin antibiotics (such as cefaclor, cefadroxil, cephalexin, Ceftin®, Keflex®) or any other medicines.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems (such as QT prolongation), or myasthenia gravis.
+Tell your doctor if you are allergic to any antibiotic, or have had other problems with taking clarithromycin.

 - Call your doctor if your symptoms do not improve or if they get worse.